DJKozak/djkozak.github.io/README.txt

 about page - make it unique on each page

-index - images are not centered since we only have three (instead of four)
+index - images are not centered since we only have three (instead of four) index - h1 font size is too large on big view

 all carousels - See the class lecture about carousels and follow the usability guidelines